siggame/Cadre/Games/Stardash/rules.md

 # MMAI 23: [StarDash]

-Stardash is a game focused on making fusion.
+stardash is a game focused on collecting the most mithicite.

 ## [Map][Map]
 - coordinate based